We warmly welcome you to our school website

 The school was built in 1867, although its foundations go back to the Sixteenth Century when a grammar school was established in St Michael’s Loft of the Priory Church.
 It is situated in the heart of Christchurch with its main entrance in Wick Lane.
 It was granted Voluntary Aided status under the 1944 education Act, which enables it to remain faithful to its Church of England foundation.

-Our Standard Number is 30 pupils per year group, although at the Governor’s discretion class sizes may increase to 32 in KS2 (juniors).
-Our number on roll in January 2018 is 218.
+Our Published Admissions Number (PAN) is 30 pupils per year group.
+Our number on roll in January 2018 is 213.

 Christian values inform all areas of school life.
 Our links with the Priory Church are a precious aspect of the school’s life and we hold an act of worship in the Church at least twice per term.
 The ministry team from the Priory Church conduct a regular act of collective worship in school for all children and staff.
 Our Class 6 pupils are given the opportunity to learn about the Eucharist and then take part in a special service before they leave the School.
 In such ways the Christian community is privileged to help further the education of our pupils.

 The Priory School is committed to the principle of educating pupils as individuals according to their needs and abilities so that their potential can be developed to the full.
-They are encouraged and taught to become responsible members not only of the school community but also the wider and world communities during their time at the Priory School.
+They are encouraged and taught to become responsible members not only of the school community but also the wider and global communities during their time at the Priory School.
 We see learning as a partnership between home and school and we look forward to ‘learning together, aiming high’.